Esther Chapter Eight

 Esther 8:2

 Mordecai was blessed by the king because of that relationship as the king gave him his ring which was the authority to act on behalf of the king.
 Mordecai was also put in charge of the estate of the man that had hated him so much.
 This is a picture of the authority and blessing that we have because of our relationship with Jesus Christ.
-As God's children, He gives us the authority to act on His behalf.
+As God's children, he gives us the authority to act on his behalf.
 He also gives us signs of this authority just like Mordecai received the ring.
 He also is going to reclaim the earth from the enemy which is the devil and put us in charge of it once again.

 Esther 8:3